ninsuo/twigfiddle/README.md

 The project is made of 2 applications:

+- resources directory contains specification documentations, logo source and original integrated design.

-- the cli directory contains the fiddle runner, an application built to execute a fiddle.
+- cli directory contains the fiddle runner, an application built using Symfony2 components to execute a fiddle.

-- the web directory contains the web application, the website.
+- web directory contains the web application, built using the Symfony2 framework

+- samples contains exported fiddles (see app/console custom commands)

+- environment is the default directory containing fiddles at runtime

+- debug is the default directory where crashed fiddles are stored

 # Installation